5th West Virginia Cavalry Regiment: Organization

-The 5th West Virginia Cavalry Regiment was organized from the 2nd West Virginia Infantry Regiment on January 26, 1864.
-The regiment was consolidated into a single battalion at Charles Town, West Virginia, in September 1864 and was absorbed by the 6th West Virginia Cavalry Regiment on December 14, 1864.
+During the summer of 1864, the three–year terms of service for many of the soldiers in the regiment expired, and only about 200 re–enlisted.
+The regiment was consolidated into a single battalion at Charles Town, West Virginia, during September 1864, and was absorbed by the 6th West Virginia Cavalry Regiment on December 14, 1864.

 Casualties

 The 5th West Virginia Cavalry Regiment suffered 3 officers and 68 enlisted men killed or mortally wounded in battle and 118 enlisted men dead from disease for a total of 189 fatalities.